bcgov/site-status-checker/README.md

 `400`-codes indicate client errors.
 They are usually related to rights or incorrect addresses.

 `500`-codes indicate server errors.
-The site could be down, overloaded, timing out othrewise unavailable.
+The site could be down, overloaded, timing out otherwise unavailable.

 #### 100 and 300 - Unreported Codes